 Founder Stevens Chan and his guide dog, Lashawn

-We are seeking to start a social enterprise selling our own brand of ‘people caring’ fair trade Instant coffee product that will enable us to sustain our work to reach out to all of these children in our country.
+We are seeking to start a social enterprise selling our own brand of people caring gourmet coffee blend that will enable us to sustain our work to reach out to all of these children in our country.
 And hopefully in the future, we will be able to bring this project to the rest of the world.

-We collaborated with established fair trade suppliers from both Thailand and Taiwan who has been around for the past 20 years.
+We collaborated with established coffee suppliers from Malaysia who has been around for the past 15 years.